LiuYuancheng/SIEM_Comm_Dashboard/README.md

-#### User guide page
+#### User Guide Page Design

-This page will show the user how to use the dashboard
+This page will give a general introduction about the research and show the user how to use the dashboard with `F&Q` section:

+ **Web Page View:**

 ![](doc/img/main_3.png)